Ed, Edd n Eddy: The Mis-Edventures: Plot

 The game is divided into six main levels, each having its own separate plot.
 In the first level, "Cool Yer Ed", the Eds attempt to gather ice cubes to sell snow-cones in the hot summer weather.
 During the second level, "Pin the Tail on the Ed", the Eds sneak through a sewer system to crash Jimmy's birthday party.
 For the third level, "Must Be Something I Ed", the Eds race to the candy store, which is offering free jawbreakers as part of a customer appreciation event.
 The fourth level, "Ed on Arrival", features the Eds navigating through Rolf's construction zone obstacle course to achieve an Urban Ranger badge.
 In the fifth level, "Nightmare on Ed Street", the Eds venture into an abandoned house to retrieve Jimmy's stuffed animal.
 The game's sixth level, "Ed Marks the Spot", has the Eds scour the neighborhood for Eddy's stolen stash of jawbreakers.

 Two bonus stages are available in the console and Windows versions of the game.
 In "Ed-Zilla", Ed takes on the role of a giant monster who destroys the cardboard city of Edtropolis.
 During "Rebel Robot Ranch", Edd and Eddy battle through an army of robots to rescue Ed, who has been captured.

+Development

+On February 15, 2005, Cartoon Network Enterprises announced they had signed a multi-territory publishing agreement with Midway Games to release video games based on three Cartoon Network shows, with Ed, Edd n Eddy being one of the listed properties.
+The deal was made for Midway to enter the licensed children's market.